areg4/bookingAPI/README.md

 ## Summary

-API REST to book a space for a event.
+API REST to book a space for an event.

 ## Features